“Everybody is a genius. But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.“

 In developing your children’s passions and interests, I am not suggesting that you have to find a class to take your children to in order to develop their talents.
 Indeed, often the best interests are self-driven, which they can largely do at home or in their own time and perhaps share with a few people they care about.
 Indeed, often the most enduring lifelong interests that children develop are the ones they learn from their parents and which are a special source of connection between them.

-Take a moment to review each of your children’s passions and hobbies:
+Think through each of your children’s passions

 What hobbies and activities are each of your children interested in?